Dieterbe/anthracite/README.md

 On slide 53 of [the metametrics slidedeck](http://www.slideshare.net/jallspaw/ops-metametrics-the-currency-you-pay-for-change) Allspaw mentions severity levels, which can be paraphrased in terms of service degradation for the end user:
 1 (full), 2 (major), 3 (minor), 4 (no)
-I would like to extend this notion into the opposite spectrum, and have the same levels but on the positivie scale, so that they represent positive incidents (like viral videos, press mentions, ...) as opposed to problematic ones (outage).
+I would like to extend this notion into the opposite spectrum, and have the same levels but on the positive scale, so that they represent positive incidents (like viral videos, press mentions, ...) as opposed to problematic ones (outage).
 I just need to think of good nomenclature.
 <!--- (score, gain, boom) -->